The Hubble PanCET program: Transit and Eclipse Spectroscopy of the Strongly Irradiated Giant Exoplanet WASP-76b: Analysis Interpretation

 \subsection{Detection of TiO and \texorpdfstring{H$_{2}$O}{H2O}}

 We detected TiO and H$_{2}$O in the transmission spectrum of WASP-76b.
 The 0.4 to 1 $\mu m$ part of the spectrum where TiO opacity dominates shows significantly deeper transit depth ($\sim$500 ppm) compared to the WFC3/G141 spectrum.
-This feature is well explained by all three models with TiO absorption features.
-Fig. \ref{fig:TP_transit} shows the retrieved TP profile of ATMO models overplotted with the self-consistent converged TP profile in radiative-convective equilibrium from PHOENIX forward model.
-The two TP profiles are consistent between 0.1 to 10 mbars pressure level showing a temperature of 2000 to 2500K.
+This feature is well explained by all two models with TiO absorption features.
 At this temperature range, TiO is expected to be in gaseous and abundant in the atmospheres as shown in the top-right panel of Fig. \ref{fig:partial_pressure}.
 Water vapor absorption feature at 1.4 $\mu m$ has also been observed in the spectrum, which is expected as thermal dissociation of water starts at temperatures $>$2500K (Bottom-left Fig. \ref{fig:partial_pressure}).